"New author L.R. Lane composer/musician has authored “All in a Day’s Dance”© Lane and Lane 2010,

 Although there is nothing typical about this combination of events they are at least to begin with not so unusual considering how Carol Edwards as a young girl began

 classical ballet training in an Ontario suburb then graduated to advanced training at the National Ballet School in Toronto before progressing to professional ballet training on a scholarship program at the Royal Winnipeg Ballet.

 The sequence of events began to diversify when the ballet program ended which led to a nine month Greek folk dance national tour across the U.S.A.

-Meanwhile, almost three thousand miles away from Toronto, Lee R. Lane was defining his direction in life in a Vancouver suburb after graduating from high school with a virtually non-functional grade point average, ten years of classical piano training, several years of life as a working musician and a self-built platform of research and study on techniques and principles of music composition.
+Meanwhile, almost three thousand miles away from Toronto, Lee R. Lane was defining his direction in life in a Vancouver suburb after graduating from high school with the basic fundamentals of an academic science program, ten years of classical piano training, several years of life as a working musician and a self-built platform of research and study on techniques and principles of music composition.

 Eventually Carol, after traveling to Vancouver, B.C. to become a member of Mountain Dance Theatre - a provincial contemporary company - and instructed students in the art of ballet partnered with Lee the dance class accompanist to collaborate on dance compositions with original piano music and the combination of events continued to grow and diversify from there.

 The simplicity of being one classical dancer and a pianist for the theater demanded a unique degree of focus for developing the suite of music, dances and eventually the concept for the story and its characters which meant that the dances and music had to have a specific meaning and context in order to survive.